 1. Tree Roots

 The roots that meander from trees can be surprisingly strong if it’s old.
-The roots are so strong that roots growing along the foundation wall and dig under, thus lifting and bending the wall.
+The roots are so strong that roots grow along the foundation wall and dig under, thus lifting and bending the wall.
 That’s why you must ensure the trees on your property are at a safe distance from the home.

 2. Poor Construction

 When your home’s foundation was poured, it required testing and compacting of the soil, as well as designing the footing to support the house.
 If any of these steps were skipped or the crew used low-quality materials, then your home has always been at risk.
 The only way to correct this is exterior basement waterproofing.

 As winter turns to spring, your foundation is vulnerable to increased surface water from storms and snowmelt.
 The foundation can also literally thaw after a long, cold winter and a rapid rising in temperature in the spring since concrete freezes at -8 C and thaws at 1 C.

 4. Too Much Moisture